apigear-io/objectlink-core-typescript/PROTOCOL.md

 * The protocol shall support all JSON (MsgPack, CBOR) types as payload
 * The protocol shall be implementable using different programming languages and technologies.
 * The protocol also designed for web sockets shall not depend on web sockets
+* TODO: expand requirements for use cases

+* The protocol shall be symmetrical (client and server are the same, e.g. nodes)
+* The protocol shall be testable with client and service inside one process
+* The protocol shall be testable without a network connection
+* Many the same sink can connect from many client to one server and share the same source
+* A sink can only be available on one client
+* The protocol shall fully support ObjectAPIs API spectrum (synced properties, async operations, broadcasted signals)
+* A client only subscribes to named interfaces (as objects)
+* A server only exposes named interfaces
+* To link a sink to a source the source needs to be on a known server and be registered
+* A client links a sink using the source name (e.g. `${module}.${interface}`)
+* Always fully qualified names are transmitted (e.g. `${module}.${interface}` for interface and `${module}.${interface}/${path}`) for properties, operations and signals.
+* The same sinks on all connections are notified about property changes and server side signals.
+* Operation results are only written back to the same connection, resulting changes (e.g. property changes, signals) are synced to all the same sinks connected.

 ## Use Case

 * Invoke a remote operation from a client
 * Sync properties between different clients which link the same object
 * Receive signals by all clients which link the same object

+### Remote Operation Invocation

 ## Message Types